 10 of 12

 The slender frame and thin, short coat of the Italian greyhound don’t protect against the wintery snow and ice; this is another excellent dog breed for warm weather.
 These dogs generally carry very little body fat and often need sweaters, coats, and more to combat cold weather.
 They feel much more comfortable in warm, sunny climates.

 Group: Toy (AKC)

 Weight: 7 to 14 pounds

 Coat Colors: Gray, black, fawn, chocolate, tan, cream, red, sable, or a combination

 11 of 12

 Like the smaller Italian greyhound, this full-size sprinter is one of the best large breed dogs for warm weather.
 Greyhounds have a short, thin coat and lean body mass.
 These attributes mean that it’s easier for them to regulate their temperature in hot weather versus cold weather.
-In addition, the exercise needs of the greyhound can generally be met with short bursts of high-speed activity and a leisurely walk or two.
+In addition, the greyhound only needs a couple of short bursts of high-speed activity and a leisurely walk or two.